romanenko/covid19-safety-information/docs/docs/chatbot-logic.md

 ---
-id: bot-logic
+id: chatbot-logic
-title: Bot Logic
+title: Chatbot Logic
 ---

 Now, it's time to add a code to hook up all these things together!
 You'll need a Node.js app to make a bridge between Facebook app and [Wit.ai](http://wit.ai) App.